RedPitaya/HAMlab-doc/HAMlab/source/appsFeatures/appSDR.rst

 Original developer of sdr-transceiver-hpsdr web application is Pavel Demin.
 Original developer of PowerSDR is FlexRadio Systems.

-Modified to work with HAMlab by Markus Grundner and Markus Großer.

 Reprosotories used for our builds:

 	- https://github.com/RedPitaya/PowerSDR_HPSDR_mRX_PS